Fear, cash shortages hinder fight against Ebola outbreak

 "Locals wielding knives surrounded a marked Red Cross vehicle," a Red Cross official said, asking not to be named.
 The official said operations had been halted for safety reasons.
 The Red Cross later said only international staff were removed.

-A Medecins Sans Frontieres (Doctors Without Borders) center in Guinea was attacked by youths in April after staff were accused of bringing the disease into the country.
+A Medecins Sans Frontieres (Doctors Without Borders) centre in Guinea was attacked by youths in April after staff were accused of bringing the disease into the country.

 <For a map of the region affected by Ebola, please click on link.reuters.com/fyj32w>

-Ebola causes fever, vomiting, bleeding and diarrhea and kills up to 90 percent of those it infects.
+Ebola causes fever, vomiting, bleeding and diarrhoea and kills up to 90 percent of those it infects.
 Highly contagious, it is transmitted through contact with blood or other fluids.

 WHO has flagged three main factors driving its spread: the burial of victims in accordance with tradition, the dense populations around the capital cities of Guinea and Liberia and the bustling cross-border trade across the region.